Marnardal Municipality

 Marnardal is a former municipality in the old Vest-Agder county, Norway.
-It existed from 1964 until 2020 when it was merged into Lindesnes Municipality in what is now Agder county.
-It was located in the traditional district of Sørlandet.
-The administrative centre of the municipality was the village of Heddeland.
-Other villages in Marnardal include Bjelland, Breland, Koland, Laudal, and Øyslebø.
+The 395 km2 municipality existed from 1964 until its dissolution in 2020.
+The area is now part of Lindesnes Municipality in the traditional district of Sørlandet in Agder county.
+The administrative centre was the village of Heddeland.
+Other villages in the municipality included Bjelland, Breland, Koland, Laudal, and Øyslebø.
 The Sørlandet Railway Line runs through the municipality stopping at Breland Station and Marnardal Station.